Last Updated on September 21, 2022 by SulaBeauty Staff

 How Long Does It Take to Get Used to Acrylics?

-It can take a little time to get adjusted to artificial nails if you’ve never had them before.
+It can take a little time to adjust to artificial nails if you’ve never had them.
 This could need you two to three days to just get on with artificial nails and adjust to daily life with them.

 After you are comfortable wearing acrylic nails, you can try longer shapes and different styles.